-Lower Belvedere peels back the layers of paint to reveal the processes and practices behind Gustav Klimt’s art.
+Lower Belvedere peels back the layers of paint to reveal the methods behind Gustav Klimt’s art.

-- Includes his legendary use of gold leaf
+- Includes his legendary use of gold material

-- Also reconstructs the colours of the lost Faculty Paintings
+- Also reconstructs the lost Faculty Paintings (don’t miss these)

 - Runs Feb 20 – Sept 7, 2025